Anyone who knows me knows I am a big fan of writing letters. As I wind down this adventure I have one last letter to write.

 The Bagel

 There are all sorts of urban legend stories in prison.
-Crazy scenarios where you heard about something happening to someone so you tell everyone to be careful.
+Crazy scenarios where you hear something happened to someone so you tell everyone to be careful.
 But you don't really believe it happened.

 One of my favorite horror stories involved drug testing myths.
 There were all a sorts of weird unverified stories about inmates taking a vitamin, or eating something strange, and then testing positive on drug tests.
-The scariest version was based on inmates who had never even done drugs before.
-But they tested positive and were punished.
+The scariest version was based on inmates who had never even done drugs but tested positive and was punished.
 So I thought this was an interesting fable...until I met someone to whom it actually happened.

 This occurred in a LA halfway house.
 An inmate who has never done drugs before in his life had a bagel at a local bagel shop.
 Now he knew about the premise that POPPY seeds on bagels can cause a positive OPIATE/DRUG test SO HE MADE SURE HE ORDERED A REGULAR PLAIN BAGEL.
 What he didn't know is that this bakery didn't wash the bowls after it mixed the different kinds of bagel dough.
 So he tested positive for OPIATES on a random urine test.
-He had people in his corner that knew this was mistake but it wasn't his call.
-He was determined to prove his innocence on this and he put up one hell of a fight.
-He appealed the decision and assembled everyone involved.
+He had people in his corner that knew this was mistake.
+He was determined to prove his innocence and he put a hell of a fight.
+He appealed an adverse decision and assembled everyone involved.
 This inmate had some money so he was able to pay for the testing (show the science behind his positive result).
-He proved the levels were so small they had to be from a source other then opiates (I am not certain of the science part here so bare with me).
-He even had the baker from the bagel shop and the staff that sold him the bagel come in and testify about the ingredients being mixed.
-He ostensibly proved it came from a bagel, on that day, & that it was not opiates he had taken.
+He proved the levels were so small they had to be from a source other then opiates.
+He even had the baker from the bagel shop and the staff that sold him the bagel testify about the ingredients being mixed.
+He ostensibly proved it came from a bagel.
 Unfortunately it didn't matter.
-Despite that convincing case he was sent back (he spent a couple months in transit) and now he is currently back at his institution.
-He lost his credits & will likely do another 6-12 months all for eating a bagel.
+Despite a convincing case he was sent back (he spent a couple months in transit) and now he is currently back at his institution.
+He lost his credits and will likely do another 6-12 months for eating a bagel.
 Interesting prison urban legend that is true.

 Getting caught with a phone got him out sooner.